Hear our Tommy Smyth interview to learn more about the Irish-American who is famous for the catch phrase, “Bulge in the old onion bag.”

-Tommy Smyth is one of the most prominent personalities covering soccer at ESPN.
+Tommy Smyth was one of the most prominent personalities covering soccer at ESPN.
 In 2010, Tommy sat down with World Soccer Talk for an interview about his career, soccer and ESPN.

 Thomas Michael (Tommy) Smyth joined ESPN in February 1993 as a soccer analyst for ESPN, ESPN2 and ESPN International.
 He is an anchor of ESPN Soccernet Press Pass, ESPN International’s global football roundtable discussion and is a game analyst for Italian Serie ‘A’, La Liga, the UEFA Champions League and FIFA World Cup qualifying matches.
 This summer Smyth served as ESPN Radio’s lead match analyst for the 2010 FIFA World Cup South Africa and in June 2008, was a game and studio analyst during ESPN’s critically acclaimed coverage of the UEFA European Football Championship 2008 (Euro 08).
 He has also worked on three other FIFA World Cups (1998, 2002 and ’06).